raspberrypilearning/top-5-emoji-list/en/quiz1/question_1.md

 ## Reflection

 Well done.
-You have created a web page using HTML and CSS.
+You have created a web page using several different HTML tags and CSS animations.

 Answer the three questions below to reflect on what you've learnt.